×

 Entities that carry out the above-mentioned entities are required to file ES Notification.

-• What is Intellectual Property Businesses as per UAE ES Regulations?
+• What is Intellectual Property Businesses as per UAE Economic substance rules ?

 A UAE business is regarded as carrying on an Intellectual Property Business if it holds, exploits, or receives gross income from “Intellectual Property Assets”.